flutter/website/src/platform-integration/ios/platform-views.md

 {% sample Objective-C %}

 In Objective-C, add the headers for the factory and the platform view.
-For example, as shown in `FLNativeView.swift`:
+For example, as shown in `FLNativeView.h`:

 ```objc
 #import <Flutter/Flutter.h>